CTechDigitalpt/sneaky-snake-game/README.md

 - **Pause Functionality**: Pause and resume gameplay anytime.
 - **Dark Mode**: Toggle between light and dark themes for a personalized experience.
 - **Responsive Design**: Play the game on various devices with a responsive layout.
-- **Auto Pilot Mode**: Reach Milestone Scores to activate Auto-Pilot Snake.
+- **Auto Pilot Mode**: Reach Milestone Scores to activate Auto-Pilot Snake for 3 seconds.

 ## Possible Add-on Feature Ideas